 A few years ago, you were in the cast of the UK Tour Dancing in the Streets, how different did you find touring with a musical opposed to performing in the West End with Dreamgirls?

 I think there’s a lot of things that were different.
 The cast for DITS was a lot smaller and we got to know each other pretty well so onstage we bounced off each other a lot.
 It also had more of a concert vibe so it was a lot more free.
 I also loved having the band onstage so we could vibe off them too.

 Going to different venues each day created a new feel for the show each time we moved city which kept it exciting.
 I also loved seeing places I’d never been or think to go.

-What do you remember about your time in Beautiful: The Carole King Musical at the Aldwych Theatre?
+What do you remember from your time in Beautiful – The Carole King Musical at the Aldwych Theatre?